ShafaghRastegari/Multiple-Couriers-Planning/README.md

 - `<model_name>`: Name of the model file (without extension).
 - `<number_instances>`: Instance number to run (0 for all instances).

-## Run Project with All Models on All Instances
+## Run Project with All Models on All/Specific instance

-You can easily do this by following command:
+You can generate all reported results withing our tables easily  by following command:

 ```bash
 python solver.py -a all -n 0